Orientation theory in arithmetic geometry: Orientation and characteristic classes

 \end{cor}

-An important point of intersection theory is the associativity of intersection product.
-In our setting, this can be expressed using the refined product of Paragraph \ref{num:products}.
-We begin with a particular case of Theorem \ref{thm:product_fdl} which will be the crucial case. \begin{prop} Consider an exact sequence $(\sigma)$ of vector bundles over a scheme $X$:
+An important point of intersection theory is the associativity of the intersection product.
+In our setting, this can be expressed nicely using the refined product of Paragraph \ref{num:products}.
+We begin with a particular case of Theorem \ref{thm:product_fdl} which will be the crucial step. \begin{prop} Consider an exact sequence $(\sigma)$ of vector bundles over a scheme $X$:

 Then the following relation holds in $\E^{**}(\Th(E))$:

 using the pairing $\E^{**}_X(E') \otimes \E^{**}_{E'}(E) \rightarrow \E^{**}_X(E)$ (Paragraph \ref{num:products}). \end{prop} \begin{proof} Note that according to formula \eqref{rfdl_class&vector_bdl}, we have to prove the equality: